Preocts/darko_java_help/default_launcher.md

 # Using OpenJDK with the Default Launcher

 - Open the Minecraft Launcher
-- Select "Minecraft: Java Edition" on the left
+- Select "Minecraft: Java Edition" from the left column
-- Select the "Installations" tab on the top
+- Select the "Installations" tab at the top
-- Select the ". . ." for installation you wish to update and "Edit"
+- Click the ". . ." for installation you wish to update and select "Edit"
   - ![default01.png](/images/default01.png)

 1. Select "More Options" to display advanced settings